 - Move excess demand being experienced at Central Car Park at peak times to Lucy Tower Street and Broadgate car parks.
-Commence that work with the physical enhancement to lighting and space width remarking at Broadgate car park, supported by a proactive communication campaign - Develop a differential pricing regime that increases the attractiveness of the council's other two MSCPs, especially at peak times. - Review approach to signage and branding of car parks to make them more accessible and to alleviate traffic management issues on the highway network - Develop further links with other council policies such a taxi licensing to increase the availability and convenience of taxis as an alternative to bringing a car into the city. - Continue to support the temporary Waitrose Park and Ride site into the medium term until a longer term sustainable solution comes forward for a mobility hub (and noting the considerable cost that is associated with out of town mobility hubs - cost of physically operating the hub and the subsidised bus service itself). - Support any national lobbying to extend the £2 bus fare as a means of encouraging modal shift ii.
+Commence that work with the physical enhancement to lighting and space width remarking at Broadgate car park, supported by a proactive communication campaign - Develop a differential pricing regime that increases the attractiveness of the council's other two MSCPs, especially at peak times. - Review approach to signage and branding of car parks to make them more accessible and to alleviate traffic management issues on the highway network - Develop further links with other council policies such a taxi licensing to increase the availability and convenience of taxis as an alternative to bringing a car into the city. - Continue to support the temporary Waitrose Park and Ride site into the medium term until a longer term sustainable solution comes forward for a mobility hub (and noting the considerable cost that is associated with out of town mobility hubs cost of physically operating the hub and the subsidised bus service itself). - Support any national lobbying to extend the £2 bus fare as a means of encouraging modal shift - Engage with the University of Lincoln on open/induction days to encourage students & families to not drive into the city centre ii.
 Priority 2: Maintain & diversify income streams